paulross/PyCppContainers/README.md

 ### Testing

-To test the cPyCppContainers extension:
+To test the cPyCppContainers extension which exercises much of the C++ code:

 ```shell
 $ pytest tests/